pickup icon

 Calocedrus decurrens

-Incense cedar is a large conifer that is popular as a yard tree thanks to its relatively narrow, ornamental crown of branches and drought tolerance.
+Incense cedar is a large conifer that is popular as a yard tree thanks to its relatively narrow, attractive crown of branches and drought tolerance.
 Its bark is smooth orange-brown when young and weathers grayish and fissured with age.
 The needles are arranged as fan-like, lustrous sprays that stay bright green throughout the year and the cones turn orange to yellow-brown when mature.

-• Plant type/canopy layer: evergreen perennial large tree
+• Plant type/canopy layer: evergreen, perennial, large tree

-• Size at maturity: 100-150ft tall, 30ft wide
+• Size at maturity: 100-150' tall, 30' wide

-• Light requirements: full to mostly sunny
+• Light requirements: full sun to part sun/part shade

 • Bloom time: January